Ewanwong/slrt/README.md

 # slrt
-This is a seperate sign language token recognition task using non-neural approaches.
+This is the continuous sign language recognition (CSLR) system developed by Runpeng et. al in 2018